codenameone/CodenameOneLibs/README.md

 - Star and fork this project
 - In your fork drag the cn1lib file into the [cn1libs directory](https://github.com/codenameone/CodenameOneLibs)
 - In the [CN1Libs.xml file](https://github.com/codenameone/CodenameOneLibs/blob/master/CN1Libs.xml) click the edit button and add an entry for your lib
+- Commit your changes and press the Pull Request button in your fork, follow the process to submit that pull request to us

 A few things to keep in mind when adding an entry:

 - Version is an integer value to help us identify that the library has changed.
-Integers are more useful in that sense.
+If you just want to submit an update then just follow the same steps and replace the version number.
 - The name is case sensitive and uniquely identifies your library.
 Don't change the case and make sure the name is correct